xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 This article is intended to share an up to date telemetry stack that can easily be spinned up using Docker, provide configuration example for both dial-in and dial-out streaming methods and share a few tips and tricks to work with telemetry models and collectors.

 # Context
 ## QOS Interface Statistics
 Collecting QOS interface statistics has been a recurring demand for our customers.
 Knowing the bandwith utilization of an interface is often not enough and having the distribution of traffic among QOS classes gives a better view of the traffic profile.

 ## Yang Models
 Yang models used for telemetry are not always perfect or they do not exactly fit our needs.
-There is so much data with many differents models, it may happen that a particular model has a wrong data type for example.
+There is so much data with many differents models, for example it may happen that a particular model has a wrong data type.
 In the `Cisco-IOS-XR-qos-ma-oper:qos/interface-table` Yang model, which is used to retrieve QOS interface statistics, the `class-name` leaf inside a service-policy is not seen as a key.
 We are in the situation on an unkeyed list and it often causes issues with collectors.

 ![qos_ma_oper_yang_model.png]({{site.baseurl}}/images/qos_ma_oper_yang_model.png)